lingtalfi/TheBar/discussions/form-multiplier.md

 - select id from user

-This convenience makes only sense in the insert mode of the form, since the table has no **pivot**.
+This convenience makes only sense in the insert mode of the form, since the table has no **owner**.

 When the form is submitted successfully, the insert queries would look something like this: